 There’s a certain amount of risk involved in commissioning a rookie agency to complete a project as they don’t have the track record you can trust.

 That said, they are likely to be cheaper – so it’s a case of balancing the risk against the size and importance of the project.

 If an agency is very busy, they are a good agency.

 If another agency is ready to start your project tomorrow, they don’t have much work to do, and this should be questioned (of course, they could just be in a quiet period).

-Agencies that are busier generally quote more for projects because they are in demand.
+Busier Agencies generally quote more for projects because they are in demand.

-You can often negotiate somewhat on costs depending on how soon you need your project completing.
+You can often negotiate somewhat on what a website costs depending on how soon you need your project completed.